-There are plenty of states that are important in the history of American music, such as New York, California, and Tennessee.
-But few are as chock-full of American musical history as the great state of Louisiana, which has produced some of the most important American musicians of all time.
+Certain states are important in the history of American music, such as New York, California, and Tennessee.
+But few are as chock-full of American musical history as the great state of Louisiana.
+The Pelican State has produced some of the most popular musicians of all time.

-Louisiana’s culture is one of profound mixing, blurring French, English, Spanish, indigenous, and West African styles–and music is no exception.
-That means that musicians from Louisiana bring together America’s foundational music so learning about Louisiana music is essential to understanding American culture.
+Louisiana’s culture is one of profound mixing, blurring French, English, Spanish, indigenous, and West African styles.
+And music is no exception.
+That means that musicians from Louisiana bring together America’s foundational music.
+Thus, learning about Louisiana music is essential to understanding American culture.

 In this post, we’re going to look at the lives and careers of 18 of the greatest and most famous musicians from Louisiana.
-Let’s start off with one of the greats, Louis Armstrong.
+Read on!

-Related: The most famous musicians in the USA.
+Related: Check our list if you’re interested to know about the most famous musicians in the USA.

 1. Louis Armstrong

-Armstrong was born at the turn of the century in New Orleans and lived a tumultuous early life in various homes throughout the city.
+One of the most famous musicians who hailed from Louisiana is Louis Armstrong.
+He was born in 1901 in New Orleans.
+He lived a tumultuous early life in various homes throughout the city.

 In his teen years, he became adept in the cornet and trumpet, cultivating his skills in riverboats, honkey tonks, and the streets of Storyville.